Denise Richards Fires Back At Camille Grammer For Downplaying Her Experience With The Woolsey Fire Of Malibu

-Denise Richards doesn’t understand why Camille Grammer believes their experiences with the Woolsey Fire of Malibu, California aren’t comparable.
+Denise Richards doesn’t understand why Camille Grammer believes their experiences with the Woolsey fire of Malibu, California, aren’t comparable.

 During tonight’s new episode of The Real Housewives of Beverly Hills, Richards and Grammer will be seen facing off over what they endured as the fires ripped through the hills and mountains of Los Angeles, destroying many homes completely, including the home of Grammer and her family.